 Today, we are failing in our commitment to equality.
 The gender wage gap in Wyoming is larger than in most of the country: women in Wyoming make 71 cents on the dollar compared to men for the same job.
 In the current pandemic, unemployment claims filed by Wyoming women rose from 25.4 to 51.5 percent, illustrating the disparity in job opportunities in the state.
 And although I have seen a shift towards acceptance of the LGBTQ+ community in my 20+ years in Wyoming, our neighbors, friends and family can still be refused access to housing and employment based on their sexual orientation.

 As your senator, I will join efforts to ensure equality for all, as outlined in Wyoming’s constitution.
-One of my first priorities will be to pursue legislation to close the gender wage gap both nationally and in Wyoming.
+Two of my first priorities will be to pursue legislation to close the gender wage gap both nationally and in Wyoming, and to work to implement the Equality Act that ensures no discrimination based on sexual orientation or gender identity.

 I am a Wyomingite, and as such, I strongly believe in individual liberty and personal choice – the choice to express one’s opinions, to peacefully practice one’s religion, to responsibly bear arms.
 And because I believe in personal freedom, I recognize every person’s right to choose if and when they want to have children.
 That includes their right to decide to terminate an unwanted pregnancy, which is never an easy choice.
 But it is a choice that should belong to a woman and her physician, and not be dictated by any politician or party.